§ 28-30-22 Medical advisory board.

-(2) Approve and promulgate rules, regulations, and procedures concerning the appointment and qualifications of comprehensive independent health care review teams which would be composed of any combination of one or more health care provider(s), rehabilitation expert(s), physical therapist(s), occupational therapist(s), psychologist(s), and vocational rehabilitation counselor(s).
+(2) Approve and promulgate rules, regulations, and procedures concerning the appointment and qualifications of comprehensive, independent health-care-review teams that would be composed of any combination of one or more health-care provider(s), rehabilitation expert(s), physical therapist(s), occupational therapist(s), psychologist(s), and vocational rehabilitation counselor(s).

 (3) Approve and administer procedures to disqualify or disapprove medical service providers and maintain the approved provider list.